pandas-dev/pandas/doc/source/categorical.rst

-Pandas currently does not preserve the dtype in apply functions: If you apply along rows you get a `Series` of ``object`` `dtype` (same as getting a row -> getting one element will return a basic type) and applying along columns will also convert to object.
+Pandas currently does not preserve the dtype in apply functions: If you apply along rows you get a `Series` of ``object`` `dtype` (same as getting a row -> getting one element will return a basic type) and applying along columns will also convert to object. ``NaN`` values are unaffected.
+You can use ``fillna`` to handle missing values before applying a function.

 .. ipython:: python